-The adductor pollicis muscle contributes to pain in the thumb, thumb pad, and inside of the wrist.
+The opponens pollicis muscle contributes to pain in the lower thumb and wrist.

 The extensor digitorum is located in the back of the forearm.
 It contributes to pain in the back of the hand and middle finger which sometimes radiates up into the back of the wrist and the back of the forearm.
 Pain is occasionally felt in the front of the wrist, just below the palm.